-Therefore, you still need to ride carefully, obey the laws, watch for other vehicles, and be prepared to stop and take evasive action.
+Many cities and states have bike lanes and laws that protect bicycle riders.
+But riders are still at risk of being hit by cars.
+Therefore, you need to ride carefully, obey the laws, and watch for other vehicles.
+Always be prepared to stop or take evasive action.

 Ride on the same side of the road as the cars.